dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 ## Optimum business efficiency
 If all the services are operated by an AI, which is doing a better job than people, then the business state hits a stability point.
 We are all guided by pure optimums, and the pricing is all set with optimal goals in place.
 So being able to manage a huge number of small businesses using LLMs is the opportunity - turn them into standard things, and make them all stock market tradeable, and ensure their staff are all treated fairly.

+There is a final fairness optimization coming.
+At that point, there is provably no more efficiency that can be gained in the business.
+Musical chairs ends, and whoever is sitting in place will stay there.
+Only regulation will change it, and swiftly, since it will be AI deployed.
+The end of market forces.
 ## Lowering the barrier to contribution
 If coding barriers are lowered to
 To make a code contribution to a product you use every day is nearly impossible.
 Learning to code when you don't know already is hard, but even skilled coders can't make a meaningful contribution of fix the things that bother them.